 Conclusion

 What is the best argument for the existence of God?
 According to Dr. Jason Lisle writing over on Answers in Genesis, it is the transcendental argument for the existence of God.
 Unfortunately, as we have just seen, this argument doesn’t hold up under closer scrutiny.
-TAG doesn’t prove that the god in question must be the God of the Bible and the God of the Bible is not a necessary precondition for the existence of the Laws of Logic, since they do not exist.
+TAG doesn’t prove that the god in question must be the God of the Bible and the God of the Bible is not a necessary precondition for the existence of the Laws of Logic.
+If you need logic to prove that logic needs God, you’ve already lost the game.
+Either logic is prior to your deity, or your deity is a needless metaphysical invention.
 I suggest that Dr. Lisle move the TAG argument up to the first paragraph of his article with all the other failed arguments, have it refuted by the atheist and then…well, back to the drawing board.

 What is the best argument for the existence of God according to you?